michael-odonovan/nvim/README.md

+## This is my work in progress, converting to nvim lua

+## Usage Notes:
-### Global Search and Replace
+### Global Search and Replace with Telescope and quickfix-reflector plugin
-- :Rg SEARCH_TERM
+- <C-g> = Telescope live_grep
+- <C-q> sends everything to quickfix window
-- cwindow opens
+- :s/search/replace/g
-- ggVG to select all occurances of my SEARCH_TERM
-- :s/SEARCH_TERM/REPLACE_WITH/g
+- :w

 - check nvim health
 ```